tech

 • If your water heater has a self-ignition ability, you should hold down the ignition knob for at least 60 seconds.
 After that, change the setting on your regulator to “on.”

-However, if the pilot light does not ignite, check to see whether the gas inlet valve is open.
+If the pilot light does not ignite, check to see whether the gas inlet valve is open.
 If it isn’t, turn the handle on the gas inlet valve until it reaches the same distance as the gas line.
 Allow for some time so that the gas may enter before attempting to relight your pilot.

 5. Electric Water Heater Malfunction